 A good cut will allow the light to travel through the stone and reflect from side to side.
-The light then reflects out of the stone, and this sparkle is what you see with your eye.
-In diamond terminology, this sparkle is called the "brilliance."
-A diamond is an extremely precious gem that has taken many years to form.
-It is also one of the hardest materials known in the natural world.
-Because of its property of hardness.
-One of the ways to judge the quality of a diamond as jewelry is through its cut.
-There are four Cs in judging a diamond which is Color, Carat, Clarity, and Cut.
+The light then reflects out of the stone, and this light/sparkle is what you see with your eye.
+In diamond terminology, this sparkle is "brilliance."

 Cutting diamonds to become jewelry is a delicate and highly regarded craft.
-It is both science and art - science in that certain angles must have to be precisely followed an art in that the final shape must have to exude high-class beauty.
+It is both science and art - science in that certain angles must be precisely followed based on proportions and art in that the final shape must exude a high-class beauty.
 A diamond cut should not be confused with its shape which refers to the general outward appearance of a diamond.

 Diamond cut is perhaps the most important factor in assessing the overall brilliance and fire of a diamond.
 Because it is the only C that is not a natural element and is a human factor, it can be manipulated to save more rough while cutting a diamond.
 The Gemological Institute of America (GIA) has a developed a comprehensive system for assigning cut grades to round brilliant cut diamonds, but it has yet not finalized it for fancy shape diamonds such as a cushion or asscher cut diamond.
 The cut range is from Ideal/Excellent to Very Good, Good, Fair, and Poor.
 Since non-round shape diamonds do not have a cut grade in a GIA report, we recommend that you follow our guidelines for each diamond to determine how well the diamond is cut, for example, follow this guide for an oval cut diamond.
 The most important factors to consider while assessing the cut of a diamond include the depth, table, girdle, crown angle, pavilion angle, and culet.
 You should especially pay attention to depth as it can be very large at times which can make a 1 carat diamond look like a 0.7ct. in person.
 Please follow our diamond proportions guidelines for precise information on each shape.